Keselowski leads Jack Roush back to Daytona's victory lane

 The 500 has been sold out for about a month with an expected crowd Sunday of more than 120,000 that Grala predicted would woo Mayweather.
 The Money Team plans just a partial schedule this season.

-It was the first win for a Roush car since Ricky Stenhouse Jr. in 2017 at this track.
 Roush had won a Daytona qualifier only once before, in 2012 when Matt Kenseth won both the short race and then the 500.
-Keselowski, who won the 2012 championship for Roger Penske and has long been a cog in the Ford plans of attack at superspeedways, said the Blue Oval group will be strong on Sunday.

-“I’ve got to give credit to the other Fords,” Keselowski said.
-“We worked really well together.”

-Keselowski worked with former Penske teammate Ryan Blaney and Austin Cindric, his replacement in the No. 2 Ford, as well as Chase Briscoe of Stewart-Haas Racing.
+But their Fords are among a group of clearly superior Mustangs who strategized their racing plans and worked together.
+Keselowski led Ford to a sweep of the top four spots in the first race; Buescher gave Ford a podium sweep with his win, and Logano had made it four Fords at the front before his crash.

 Larson led a race-high 34 laps from the pole, but finished seventh.
 He will lead the field to green Sunday in the debut of NASCAR's new Next Gen car.